Phish: Books and podcasts

 Several books on Phish have been published, including two official publications: The Phish Book, a 1998 coffee table book credited to the band members and journalist Richard Gehr which focused on the band's activities during 1996 and 1997, and Phish: The Biography, a semi-official biographical book written by music journalist and Phish fan Parke Puterbaugh, was published in 2009 and was based on interviews with the four band members, their friends and crew.
 An installment of the 33⅓ book series on A Live One, written by Walter Holland, was published in 2015.
 The 2013 book You Don't Know Me but You Don't Like Me: Phish, Insane Clown Posse, and My Misadventures with Two of Music's Most Maligned Tribes, written by music critic Nathan Rabin, compares and contrasts the fanbases of Phish and Insane Clown Posse.

-In addition to books, there have been multiple podcasts which have focused on Phish, its music and fanbase as their central topics of discussion.
-Among the first was Analyze Phish, which was hosted by comedians Harris Wittels and Scott Aukerman for the Earwolf podcast network, and ran for ten episodes posted between 2011 and 2014.
+In addition to books, there have been multiple podcasts which have focused on Phish, its music, and its fanbase as their central topics of discussion.
+Among the first was Analyze Phish, which was hosted by comedians Harris Wittels and Scott Aukerman for the Earwolf podcast network; it ran for ten episodes posted between 2011 and 2014.
 The podcast followed Wittels, a devoted fan of the band, in his humorous attempts to get Aukerman to enjoy their music.
 Despite its truncated run, Analyze Phish inspired Phish lyricist Tom Marshall to start his own Phish podcast, Under the Scales, in 2016.
 In 2018, Marshall co-founded the Osiris Podcasting Network, which hosts Under the Scales and other music podcasts, many of which are devoted to Phish or other jam bands.
-In September 2019, C13Originals debuted Long May They Run, a music documentary podcast series; The first season, consisting of 10 episodes, focused on Phish's history and influence on the live music scene.
+In September 2019, C13Originals debuted Long May They Run, a music documentary podcast series; the first season, consisting of 10 episodes, focused on Phish's history and influence on the live music scene.
 In November 2019, the Osiris Podcasting Network premiered After Midnight, a five-episode documentary series exploring the creation, execution, and aftermath of Phish's 1999 Big Cypress festival.